esteveslima/terraform-template/providers/aws/examples/structures/ecs-fargate/apps/pipeline/sample-repository/README.md

-### The contents of this folder should be used in a repository to test this pipeline example
+### The contents of this folder should be used in a repository to simulate and test this pipeline example alongside ecs
+### update variable "git_repository" and "git_branch"